CanInBad/BDCC_wiki/How-to-install-BDCC-mods.md

 </div>
 <br />

 Inside the mod browser, on the left should be a list of mods.
 It is recommended to click "Newest first" to sort mods by date that its updated.
-Picking one of the mods will show its information on the right as well as a big "Download mod" button.
+Click for selecting one of the mods will show its information on the right as well as a big "Download mod" button.

 > [!NOTE]
-> 1. The mod browser will sorted the mod by newest first by default.
+> 1. The mod browser is sorted by newest first by default.
 > 2. You can scroll down in the mod's information if the description is long enough.
 > 3. Don't forget to read the description.
 > 4. Download button is always on top of the metadata/information